 Habitat: Common Cinquefoil prefers full sun in well drained soils in moist to dry conditions.
 It spreads primarily by means of its runners and can form colonies.
 It is primarily found in disturbed areas or, since it is so short, on the edges of taller prairie vegetation.
 It can be a pest in fields where a cover crop is not sowed.

 Names: The genus name, Potentilla, is from the Latin word potens, meaning 'powerful' and refers to the medicinal power of some species of the genus which have medicinally properties.
 The species, simplex, is a term used to refer to simple unbranched stems.
 The author name for the plant classification - “Michx.” is for Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloguing many species.
-Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803).
+Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803 - this was published posthumously and included the description of this plant).
 His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva, for which Thomas Nuttall provided some supplements.
 The various common names about 'five fingers' refer to the 5-part leaf.
 'Old-field' has to do with habitat as it invades old fields that are not tilled and sown.

 Comparisons: This plant is similar to many cinquefoils with the 5 palmate leaflets and yellow flowers.
 The short height and the stolons should identify this plant except for the similar P. canadensis, or Dwarf Cinquefoil which is smaller and has blunter more ovate leaflets, however, P. canadensis has never been found in Minnesota although both Eloise Butler and Martha Crone thought they had it in the Wildflower Garden - see "notes" below.